-Status: Application Period is currently OPEN for the Carl Moyer Program.
+Status: Application Period is currently CLOSED for infrastructure projects.

-Prior to applying for our incentive funds, we encourage you to reach out to your local utility company.
 Your local Utility Company may have additional funding that can be stacked with our programs.
-Please contact us directly if you plan to combine this funding with other state programs as restrictions may apply.
 All funding amounts cannot exceed the cost of the infrastructure.
 Other limitations may apply and will be evaluated during the application review process.

 PGE -EV Fleet Ready

 State Funding Cap

 Any infrastructure Project located at a sensitive receptor1

 Projects with Solar/Wind Power Systems2

 Public School Bus Battery Charging and Alternative Fueling